NickFoodz/SYSC3303-Drone-Project/src/README.txt

         - Name represents the class, which is an object used to store information from the event csv
         - Holds Time of event, ZoneID, Type of event, and Severity of the event
         - Created by FireIncidentSubsystem to send to the scheduler

+    5. DroneSubsystemTest.java
+            - Test class for DroneSubsystem
+            - Run to test the fightFire() method in DroneSubsystem

+    6. FireIncidentSubsystemTest.java
+            - Test class for FireIncidentSubsystem
+            - Run to test the getData() method in FireIncidentSubsystem

+    7. SchedulerTest.java
+            - Test class for Scheduler
+            - Run to test that the Scheduler stores data correctly from FireIncidentSubsystem

 Instructions: